 Applications Close: 15 April 2019

-Award Notifications Sent: Congratulations to last year’s winners!
+Award Notifications Sent: Congratulations to the 2018 winners!

 - Graduate students are eligible at any point in their doctoral program in hydrology, water resources, or a closely related field, with the stipulation that they will be enrolled PhD students throughout the duration of the grant (one year from the Fall Meeting where they receive the award.)
 It is expected that one grant will be directed towards a PhD student in the first half of his/her studies.